BG3-Community-Library-Team/bg3-community/Information/dictionary.md

 ## S

+-   Screen Archery - taking in game screen shots or recording videos in game
+-   Server -
 -   Shared folder - folder that contains your Localization, Mods, and Public folder
--   Server -

 ## T